bakpakin/Fennel/reference.md

 ## Syntax

-`(parentheses)`: used to delimit lists, which are primarily used to denote calls to functions, macros, and specials, but also can be used in binding contexts to bind to multiple values.
+`(parentheses)`: used to delimit lists, which are primarily used to denote calls to functions, macros, and specials.
 Lists are a compile-time construct; they are not used at runtime.
 For example:
 `(print "hello world")`